Overview of Product Certification

 Green and brown dot marks are printed on all food products to differentiate their nature.
 The Brown dot indicates that the packed food item is non-vegetarian, and the green dot indicates that the packed food item is vegetarian.
 These are mandatorily placed in a prominent place on the package of the food items.

-Documents required for any application filed under BIS require testing documents, brand documents, authorisation documents, etc. Other documents required for filing an application to obtain Product Certification are as follows:
+Necessary Papers required for any application filed under BIS require testing necessary papers, brand necessary papers, authorisation necessary papers, etc. Other necessary papers required for filing an application to obtain Product Certification are as follows:

 Procedure to obtain Product Certification